kaanyillmazz/target-practice-js/README.md

 # About

 Live demo here: [Target Practice](https://yilmaz-target-practice.surge.sh/).
-This is a simple target hitting game. this was made using html,css,java and react. you can run the project after you install the dependencies.
+This is a simple target hitting game.
+The project was created using js,css and React.
+You can run the project after you install it's dependencies.